 Green Iguana B’Gonna

 Originally founded by two dedicated individuals in 2007, Green Iguana B’ Gonna (GIB’G) was a movement to educate individuals about the invasive green iguana (Iguana iguana) and humanely remove them if found on Little Cayman.
-GIB’G is now incorporated as a Little Cayman District Committee initiative to expand its scope and facilitate needed funding to prevent the arrival of and control the invasive green iguanas from our island long before the numbers reached crisis proportions requiring millions of dollars to address.
+GIB’G is now incorporated as a Little Cayman District Committee initiative to expand its scope and facilitate needed funding for success – preventing the arrival of and controlling the invasive green iguanas.
+This initiative is necessary to limit the numbers before reaching crisis proportions and requiring millions of dollars to address.

 To date over 200 green iguanas, including some pregnant females carrying dozens of eggs, have been removed from the fragile Little Cayman ecosystem.
 In 2017 hybrid green/rock iguana hatchlings were discovered and removed, proving green iguanas pose an existential threat to our unique species.